oshuwilson/penguins_oceanography/README.md

 │
 ├── 05_summarise_specialisation_by_group.R      # Compare how regional, interspecific, and behavioural variation affect the proportion of case studies that are specialised
 │
-├── 06_*.R                                      # Scripts used to investigate five comprehensive case studies in more detail │
+├── 06_*.R                                      # Investigate five comprehensive case studies in more detail │
-├── 07_*.R                                      # Scripts used to match and test how eddy maturity, amplitude, and intensity vary in the five case studies
+├── 07_*.R                                      # Match and test how eddy maturity, amplitude, and intensity vary in the five case studies
 │
 ├── 99_create_eddy_raster.R                     # Create a daily circumpolar raster using the Mesoscale Eddy Trajectory Atlas ├── 99_create_eddy_sea_ice_raster.R             # Create a daily circumpolar raster using a specialised sea ice eddy detection algorithm